2015–16 Crawley Town F.C. season: Review

-August
+August to October

 Crawley started the 2015–16 season with a 1–1 away to Oxford United – Gwion Edwards put Crawley ahead with a second-half header before Oxford equalised shortly after.
 A 2–0 defeat at Peterborough United eliminated Crawley from the League Cup in the first round.
-Back in the league, Edwards gave Crawley a first-half lead in their first home match, again with a header, before two second-half AFC Wimbledon goals consigned Crawley to a 2–1 defeat.
+Back in the league, Edwards gave Crawley a first-half lead in their first home match, again with a header, before two second-half AFC Wimbledon goals consigned Crawley to a 2–1 defeat on 15 August, and this was followed three days later with a 0–0 home draw against Portsmouth.
+Crawley picked up their first win of the season on 22 August, winning 3–0 away to Cambridge United – Roarie Deacon scored a brace to put Crawley 2–0 up, and Edwards gave Crawley a third late on, after Crawley's Liam Donnelly had been sent off for a second yellow card.
+Striker Izale McLeod, who was the club's top scorer during the 2014–15 season with 21 goals, left the club to sign for Notts County for an undisclosed six-figure fee on 22 August.
+The club drew 0–0 at home to Wycombe Wanderers in their final match of August, to leave the club 14th in the table after 5 matches played.